by Andrea M. Darcy

 Sadly, some sufferers of psychological abuse reach a point they convince themselves they like being abused.
 Nobody, deep down, likes being hurt.
 This is a survivor mechanism an the result of so much manipulation and blackmail you are taking the blame.

 If you are telling yourself it’s not so bad as you aren’t being physically hurt, remember again that emotional abuse often eventually leads to physical abuse.
 And also remember that the psychological damage you are creating by being in an emotionally abusive relationship can take far longer to heal than any broken bone.

 10. If I just stick it out things will change.

 It’s very unlikely that an emotional abuser can change within the structure of a relationship unless he or she has committed to transform and admits to having a problem.
 Don’t see this as advice to spend all your time cajoling your partner or family member into therapy, though.
 Unless someone attends therapy of their own accord it is rarely useful.
 But then there is you…

 Can therapy help me leave an emotionally abusive relationship?

 Manipulation is an art, and it can leave the brightest, strongest person confused.

 It can be very hard to get the perspective and strength to walk away, and often an emotionally abused person does not want to turn to friends and family for fear of hearing ‘I told you so’.

 A counsellor or psychotherapist can offer unbiased support and create a safe environment to unpack what is going on and what you would like to do next.
-To find a therapist to talk to online by Skype, you can also visit our sister site harleytherapy.com to find counsellors who specialise in working with people who have suffered abuse.
+To find a therapist to talk to online, you can also visit our sister site harleytherapy.com to find counsellors who specialise in working with people who have suffered abuse.